pat-nel87/pat-nel87.github.io/content/about.md

 ---

 ## Hello, I'm Patrick 👋
 I’m a dedicated and curious software engineer with a deep passion for technology, mathematics, and systems design.
-My journey into tech began when I got my first computer (a used Tandy 286 running MS-DOS) in the early 90s and I quickly became fascinated by the possibilities hidden behind the command line.
+My journey into tech began when I got my first computer (a used Tandy 286 running MS-DOS) in the early 90s.

 ## My Expertise
 I specialize in DevOps engineering philosophy, cloud infrastructure, and automation, primarily within the Azure ecosystem.
 My toolkit includes Terraform for infrastructure-as-code, a preference for GitHub Actions for CI/CD pipelines, Kubernetes for container orchestration, and FluxCD for GitOps workflows.
 I’m also proficient in Go, Python, Powershell and Bash.